file-format/Docs/en/presentation/ppt.md

   },
   "draft" : "false",
   "toc" : true,
-  "description" : "Your file format guide to learn what is an PPT file and APIs that can create and open them.", "title" : "PPT File Format - What is a PPT file?", "linktitle" : "PPT",
+  "description":"Learn about PPT file format and APIs that can create and open PPT files.", "title" : "PPT File Format - What is a PPT file?", "linktitle" : "PPT",
   "menu" : {